On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: Method

+An example plot of $r(\theta)$ versus $\theta$ for different values of the evidence threshold, $\gamma$, is drawn in Supplementary Material for a non-central $\chi^2$ test with 10 degrees of freedom.

 Corollary \ref{c5:sufthm} and Theorem \ref{c5:moncor} provide sufficient conditions for the existence of a UMPBT.
+In Section \ref{c5:commondist} we apply these results to demonstrate both the existence of UMPBT's for one-parameter exponential family models and a UMPBT for the non-centrality parameter for $\chi^2$ distributions.

-Defining general conditions that are necessary for the existence of a UMPBT is difficult, but the next Lemma provides a simple method to demonstrate that a UMPBT does not exist. \begin{lemma} If the value of $\theta^*$ that maximizes $\Hgamma$ in (\ref{c5:hfunc2}) is not a constant function of $\theta_t$, then a $\umpbtg$ does not exist. \end{lemma}
+Defining general conditions that are necessary for the existence of a UMPBT is difficult, but the next fact provides a simple method to demonstrate that a UMPBT does not exist.

+\begin{lemma} If the value of $\theta^*$ that maximizes $\Hgamma$ in (\ref{c5:hfunc2}) is not a constant function of $\theta_t$, then a $\umpbtg$ does not exist. \end{lemma}